-Data61 celebrates first year of operations
+CSIRO's Data61 celebrates first year of operations

-Data61 – the government’s digital innovation network – has celebrate its first birthday, bringing to a close what it’s CEO has called a “transition year”.
+CSIRO's Data61 – the government’s digital innovation network – has celebrated its first birthday, bringing to a close what its CEO has called a “transition year”.

 Formed through a difficult and drawn out merger between National Information Communications Technology Research Centre of Australia (NICTA) and CSIRO’s Digital Productivity division, over the last 12 months the group has consolidated 13 separate work streams, slimmed down internal processes and put in place a new organisational structure.